 Some persons with vested interests trying to tarnish Justice DY Chandrachud’s name, says Bar Council

-A man wrote to President Droupadi Murmu levelling several allegations against the Supreme Court who is next in line to be the next chief justice.
+A man wrote to President Droupadi Murmu levelling several allegations against the Supreme Court judge who is in line to be the next chief justice.

 The Bar Council of India on Saturday criticised attempts by “some people with vested interests” to malign the reputation of Supreme Court judge DY Chandrachud, who is next in line to be the chief justice, Live Law reported.

-The council made the statement in response to a letter written by a man named Rais Khan Pathan to President Droupadi Murmu, making a number of allegations against Justice Chandrachud.
+The council made the statement in response to a letter written by a man named Rashid Khan Pathan to President Droupadi Murmu, making a number of allegations against Justice Chandrachud.

 Pathan, who claims to be the president of an organisation named Supreme Court and High Court Litigant Association, wrote the letter after the Centre asked current Chief Justice of India UU Lalit to name his successor, according to ANI.